comit-network/comit.network/blog/2021-05-19-monero-transaction.md

 We eventually found out that this is not the case.
 Instead, the message that is being signed is the Keccak hash of:

-1. the Keccak hash of the consensus-encoded transaction prefix (which is the transaction hash)
+1. the Keccak hash of the consensus-encoded transaction prefix (which is the transaction hash);
-2. the Keccak hash of the consensus-encoded `rct_signatures`
+2. the Keccak hash of the consensus-encoded `rct_signatures`; and
-3. the Keccak hash of all bulletproofs
+3. the Keccak hash of all bulletproofs.

 [These](https://github.com/comit-network/monero-rs/blob/b41ae9c32cb435a0f0c8e03f450dd248507c43b5/src/blockdata/transaction.rs#L546-L630) lines of code show how that looks like in practice.